Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 The short answer.
 Yes.

 It has a similar range to the previous model of 36 miles, though once again, one must remember this is a distance with absolutely no obstructions.
-When used in woodland or even relatively clear fields you’ll get a communication range of around 3 miles.
+When used in woodland or even relatively clear fields you’ll get a communication range close to 3 miles.

 The 5 animal alerts are also included in this model along with 15 other call alerts as well as voice activation, which can be really handy when deep into a hunt.